litepalette/litepalette.github.io/about.md

 content-type: eg
 ---

-*click [home](/) to read my writings, & view messier notes [here](http://litepalette.github.io/notes). the [tags](/tags) page is a good place to get a sense of what i think and write about 🦋*
+perpetually tending to this digital garden.

-currently and independently researching topics that orbit around complexity, natureculture, socio-technical systems.
+currently and independently researching topics that orbit around complexity, natureculture, socio-technical systems, which you may sometimes find on the [main page](/).

+you can also read my moods and stuff and heartful [notes](http://litepalette.github.io/notes).

 this blog makes up a palette of looseleaf writings - little blocks of writings on topics i find illumining. sometimes ordered, mostly not. weaving together convergences across humanities, critical theory and computer science.